-In their Annual Attestations to ACR, Project Proponents shall disclose any negative environmental or community impacts or claims of negative environmental and community impacts and the appropriate mitigation measure.
+Project Proponents shall disclose in their Monitoring Reports any negative environmental or community impacts or claims of negative environmental and community impacts and the appropriate mitigation measure applied.
+They shall also attest to no undisclosed or unmitigated adverse environmental or community impacts as a result of the project.